purpleidea/flabbergast/kws-vm.md

 Create a floating-point representation of an integral number.

     r : Float = int_flt(value : Int)

-### Integral Number Type Check
-Determine if the provided value is an integral number.

-    r : Bool = int_is(value : Flabbergast)

 ### Integral Maximum Constant
 Produce the largest value representable as a integral number.